aswain009/java-oop-class-notes/week-two.md

 - interface segregation
     - it's better to have a lot of small interfaces rather than one big one, so split classes up as much as possible
 - dependency inversion
+    - high-level modules shouldn't depend on low-level modules, they shouldn't have to know what's going on in them
-    - the coupling between two classes should be as low as possible, one class doesn't have to know about or bother with the implementation of another class it's using
+    - another way to put it, the coupling between two classes should be as low as possible, one class doesn't have to know about or bother with the implementation of another class it's using

+### cohesion and coupling
+- the goal: classes should have strong cohesion, weak coupling
+- cohesion: each class should do only one things
+- coupling: classes shouldn't depend on the details of another class, the classes should work independently; changing how one of them works shouldn't break the other

 ### access modifiers